emleddin/LICHEM-tutorial/_episodes/03-MD-cluster.md

 Use the `5Y2S_wat_fix.prmtop` file for the topology information.

 ```
-## Read in all the files used for to create the stripped trajectories to ensure
+## Read in all the files used for to create the stripped trajectories in the
-## The proper frames are pulled
+## exact same order to ensure that the proper frames are pulled
+trajin /absolute/path/to/the/file/for/replicate1/5Y2S_wat_md1.mdcrd
+trajin /absolute/path/to/the/file/for/replicate1/5Y2S_wat_md2.mdcrd

+trajin /absolute/path/to/the/file/for/replicate2/5Y2S_wat_md1.mdcrd
-trajin /absolute/path/to/the/file/WT_protein_system_wat_imaged_1-50.nc
+trajin /absolute/path/to/the/file/for/replicate2/5Y2S_wat_md2.mdcrd

-trajin /absolute/path/to/the/file/WT_protein_system_wat_imaged_1-100.nc
+trajin /absolute/path/to/the/file/for/replicate3/5Y2S_wat_md1.mdcrd
-trajin /absolute/path/to/the/file/WT_protein_system_wat_imaged_1-100.nc
+trajin /absolute/path/to/the/file/for/replicate3/5Y2S_wat_md2.mdcrd
+## ... continue

 autoimage